Tagesschau (German TV programme)

 The main edition of the programme is aired at 20:00 (08:00 pm) on Das Erste.
 It is also simulcast on several ARD-affiliated networks, including NDR Fernsehen, RBB Fernsehen, SWR Fernsehen, WDR Fernsehen, hr-fernsehen, 3sat, Phoenix, and ARD-alpha.
-It also broadcasts for most of the day on tagesschau24.
-In addition, recorded Tagesschau newscasts can also be seen via YouTube internationally.
+It also broadcasts for most of the day on Tagesschau24.
+Recorded Tagesschau newscasts can also be seen via YouTube internationally.
+The programme provides a website, tagesschau.de, managed by ARD.